Why learn French of all options? What are the advantages? Is it really worth it in 2026? Check out the 24 top benefits of studying French.

 French is extensively spoken in the European Union and is crucial in international business.
 Speaking this language can be fruitful for companies operating within the EU.

-French is common in many African countries, especially West and North Africa.
+French is widely spoken in many African countries, particularly in West and North Africa.
 These areas present growing business opportunities, and French can facilitate business transactions and negotiations.

 According to OIF estimates, there will be approximately 715 million speakers in 2050.
-This can account for around 8% of the world’s population.
+This accounts for approximately 8% of the world’s population.

 Given the current numbers and trends, it is likely to increase.
 Studying French can help build personal connections and expand your skill prospects in the competitive global market.